drahmel/jedit_central/README.md

 If you've stumbled across this repo and aren't already a jEdit user, here are a few places where jEdit excels and other editors can be bit clunky or difficult to use.

-# Multi-platform
+## Multi-platform

-I daily switch between MacOS, Windows, and Ubuntu Desktop.
+I daily switch between *MacOS*, *Windows*, and *Ubuntu Desktop*.
 It's amazing to run exactly the same editor with the same features on every platform.
-When I've tried to switch editors in the past, I've always run into the problems of the editor not being unavailable or a plugin that doesn't work consistently across platforms.
+When I've tried to switch editors in the past, I've always run the problems such as editor not being unavailable on Linux or a plugin that doesn't work consistently across platforms.
 With jEdit, everything is there for you.

 ## Multi-server editing

 I very often have to edit files across servers or on various remote servers.
-To provide some concrete examples, on a single day I might edit:
+To provide some concrete examples, on a single day I might:

 * Edit a local Python .py file
 * Diff the same file on several DIFFERENT servers with color coded diff highlights
 * Edit a remote nginx config
 * Edit a remote Solidity file on the Ethereum server
 * Evaluate a JSON file for errors
-* Add a configuration to a router XML file
+* Add a configuration and then beautify a router XML file
+* Edit the JSX in a React component
 * Create a bash script for a cron job
 * Add entries to a /etc/hosts file
 * Remove whitespace and format an HTML static file
 * Edit a bash file on Raspberry Pi
-* Edit the JSX in a React component
+* Edit a local Info.plist in an iOS Swift project

-With jEdit's SFTP plugin, I can easily reach right into any server that I'm responsible for rich editing without copying my vimrc to a bunch of servers, install editor features, etc.
+With jEdit's SFTP plugin, I can easily reach right into any server that I'm responsible for, using the jEdit rich editing features without copying my vimrc to a bunch of servers, install editor features, etc.

 Although most modern editors have some remote SFTP capability, all the ones I've used have clunky JSON config files where you have to add/test/edit individual settings for each server and then cumbersomely maintain that config.
 With jEdit, you can just use a file browser like you're accessing local files and then bookmark/favorite any remote file or directory.
 Simple, painless.